 It’s hard to argue against the movement of millions out of poverty, but I wonder if the gains are ephemeral.

-When I first saw Mr. Milanovic’s graph, I called it the “Elephant Curve” — the large hump to the left and the upturned trunk to the right.
+When I first saw Mr. Milanovic’s graph, I called it the “Elephant Curve.”
+It featured a large hump to the left and an upturned trunk to the right.
 I’ve since thought a bit about how this curve might change in the future.
 If current trends continue, I suspect we’ll see something akin to the backside of the Kuznet’s Curve wherein the fortunes of the global middle will slowly reverse.
 If that occurs, rather than an elephant, the curve might resemble a bullwhip as the global middle class watched their gains stall.
 This “wave” might then continue on down the income distribution.

 The curve might resemble a bullwhip as the global middle class watched their gains stall.
 Click To Tweet